Iowa Withholding Tax Information

 Yes; however, the Federal Employer Identification Number is normally used as part of the Iowa withholding number with a 3-digit suffix added for Iowa registration.

 I need to register to withhold Iowa tax from employees’ wages, but have not yet received my Federal Employer Identification Number.
 What will my number be?

 Complete the Iowa Business Tax Registration form online.
 Choose “applied for” in the “Federal I.D.
 Number” blank.
 The Department will issue a temporary identification number with a "00" prefix.

 Once you receive your Federal Employer Identification Number (FEIN), use the online Change, Cancel or Reinstate Business Tax Registration system to update your Iowa permit number to match your FEIN.

 I do not yet have an Iowa withholding permit number.
 Tax is due shortly.
 What should I do?

-If tax is due or will be due shortly, send an Iowa Withholding Return with a check for the amount withheld for the period to Withholding Tax Processing, Iowa Department of Revenue, PO Box 10411, Des Moines IA 50306-0411.
+If tax is due or will be due shortly, send an Iowa Withholding Tax Quarterly Return (44-095) with a check for the amount withheld for the period to Withholding Tax Processing, Iowa Department of Revenue, PO Box 10411, Des Moines IA 50306-0411.
 Include your name and address, the period covered by the return, and your Federal Employer Identification Number.